turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-one.md

 - Note: This video goes into Babel and Rollup.
 Webpack handles the transpiling of our ESModules code into something the browser can read.

 2. Webpack needs to know where to look for your files.
 Look [here](https://github.com/turingschool-examples/webpack-starter-kit#where-to-add-your-code){:target='blank'} for a description of where webpack is set up to look for your HTML, CSS, JS and image files.
 Some general points:
-- You need to import images into the entrypoint file (usually `scripts.js` or `index.js`).
+- You need to import images into the entrypoint file (usually `scripts.js` or `app.js`).
 - You need to `import` your CSS files into the entrypoint file too
 - Make sure HTML, JS and CSS files are all in the `/src` directory
 - You have to `import` any required modules and code for tests into your test files

 3. While developing, run `npm start`.
 Webpack will create a live version of your site on a local server, where you can see your changes happen in real time.
 To access it, in your browser, navigate to the `localhost` address that your terminal gives you.
 Be aware, if you write a breaking change, your server may crash.
 The terminal will give you some error report about why the crash happened.
   - The command `control + c` is used to stop the local server.
-Just closing the terminal without stopping the server first could mean things continue to run in the background and cause problems.
-This command is not specific to Webpack; make note of it for future use.
+Just closing the terminal without stopping the server first could mean things continue to run in the background and cause problems and lead you to an `EADDRINUSE` error.
+This `control + c` command is not specific to Webpack; make note of it for future use.

 4. Don't worry about running `npm build` until you are [ready to deploy your site](https://github.com/turingschool-examples/webpack-starter-kit#deploying-to-github-pages){:target='blank'}